 - Optimization: Due to geographical reasons, access from China might suffer from severe delay.
 Registration at a local CDN provider could mitigate the issue.
 One could also perform SEO to the website, e.g., simply via Jekyll SEO tag plugin.

 One could easily enable HTTPS with

 Settingsat GitHub repo and make sure the DNS record points to one of the HTTPS-active GitHub server IPs.
-One could also authenticate the website ownership via asymmetric key mechanism provided by Keybase.
+One could also authenticate the website ownership via the asymmetric key mechanism provided by Keybase.